simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 and the annualised internal rate of return (XIRR, calculated from the holding's dated cashflows and current value, like roi's IRR;
 it includes realised gains).
-In the totals row, RGain and XIRR are account-level: they also include fully disposed lots, which have no row of their own (eg with `--lots`).
+In the totals row, RGain and XIRR are account-level, for the displayed
+accounts: they also include those accounts' fully disposed lots and commodities, which may have no row of their own.
+Fully disposed accounts are included only when `-E` displays them.

 Market prices at the report date come from
 [P directives](#p-directives), and from transaction costs with